With Slack, Tyro makes payment processing a breeze for small businesses

 Using channels and automations to resolve issues faster

 Throughout the process, resolution managers issue CAN (condition, action, need) reports to update everyone on the incident status.
 Previously, the process involved a lot of copying and pasting from different places.
 With Workflow Builder, an easy-to-use tool for automating routine processes, Kersten created a form for resolution managers to fill out in Slack.
-‘The workflow established a very succinct way of delivering consistent messaging throughout an incident, and it’s standardised across resolution managers’, Kersten says.
+“The workflow established a very succinct way of delivering consistent messaging throughout an incident, and it’s standardized across resolution managers,” Kersten says.

 Simplifying routine processes with Slack